gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now uses separate output directories for each JVM language.
 TODO: We should expand this since this is not specifically a build cache improvement.

+#### Automatic clean-up of local build cache

+By default, Gradle limits the size of the local build cache to 5GB.
+In Gradle 3.5, the local build cache was allowed to grow indefinitely.

+You can increase or decrease the size of the local build cache by configuring your local cache:

+    buildCache {
+        local {
+            // Set target size to 10GB
+            targetSizeInMB = 10240
+        }
+    }

+This is a _target_ size for the build cache.
+Gradle will periodically check if the local build cache has grown too large and trim it to below the target size.
+The oldest build cache entries will be deleted first.

 ### Parallel download of dependencies

 Gradle will now download dependencies from remote repositories in parallel.
 It will also make sure that if you build multiple projects in parallel (with `--parallel`) and that 2 projects try to download the same dependency at the same time, that dependency wouldn't be downloaded twice.